Cupcee/pcutil/README.md

 supercloud.
 Optionally, an external `.npy` file can be provided containing transformation matrices (4x4) for each frame.

-You may obtain pose files the accepted format e.g. with the `KISS-ICP` LiDAR Odometry pipeline: [link](https://github.com/PRBonn/kiss-icp).
+You may obtain pose files with the accepted format e.g. with the `KISS-ICP` LiDAR Odometry pipeline: [link](https://github.com/PRBonn/kiss-icp).

 ```sh